docopt/docopt.org/index.md

 ### element...

-Use ellipsis "`...`" to specify that argument (or group of arguments) to the left could be repeated 1 or more times:
+Use ellipsis "`...`" to specify that argument (or group of arguments) to the left could be repeated one or more times:

     Usage: the_program open <file>...
            the_program move (<from> <to>)...